axieinfinity/ronin-documentation/docs/intro/whitepaper.md

 - Sync the set of bridge operators to the Ethereum chain every day.

 We require 9/11 trusted organizations’ votes to perform the above tasks.
 The trusted organization that does not sync the set of bridge operators to the Ethereum chain for 3 consecutive days will get slashed 10,000 RON.

+**Disclaimer:**  This whitepaper is a work in progress and can be updated in the future.